Murder, Arson and Assault Charges Filed Against Suspect Following Slaying of Ray Tripp, Jr.

 I was able to observe the hand off as described by Ruggles from security footage in Wilkins residence that took place at about 1724 hours on June 14, 2021.

-A few cell phones belonging to Tripp and other various items where recovered in a black bag that Ruggles reported taking from Tripp’s riddance leaving at a residence in Kirksville Missouri.
+A few cell phones belonging to Tripp and other various items where recovered in a black bag that Ruggles reported taking from Tripp’s residence leaving at a residence in Kirksville Missouri.

 Tripp’s t residence burned completely a short time after the altercation while Tripp’s body was still inside.
 Tripp’s body was located after the fire was extinguished face down in the living room area of the house on June 14, 2021.